M

 The linchpin of DFO is upgrading or evolving how conversions get reported to Google, Meta, and other ad platforms.
 In some cases we have eliminated or delayed conversion reporting for “form-fills” (leads) shifting to acknowledging form-fill conversions only when a lead reaches MQL status.
 This tactic is also compatible with reduced use of gated content.

-Is DPO a Flywheel?
+Is DFO a Flywheel?

 Yes.
 DFO drives efficiency — you’ll deliver fewer but higher quality leads to the sales team.
 Deals will close faster, and your marketing team will be able to get “inside the OODA loop” of your competition.
 OODA stands for Observe, Orient, Decide, Act.